-When they are permitted to nurse as needed, their bond with their mother grows stronger and teaches them what a close relationship feels like.
+- Promotes a strong bond with mom and teaches what a close relationship feels like.

-Then, as they are allowed to wean at their own pace, they feel trusted, confident that they can make decisions for themselves.
+- If weaning at their own pace they feel trusted and confident that they can make decisions for themselves.

 Extended breastfeeding can also help your child become more independent, even though it may seem that the opposite would be true.

 By building that relationship and trust with their mothers, children begin to realize that she will always be there when needed.

 On the other hand, children who have independence forced upon them may be wary and untrusting, due to the fact that they don’t know who they can rely on.